sword0x00/CPTS-cheatsheet/README.md

 # Uses rpcclient to enumerate the password policy in a target Windows domain from a Linux-based host.
 rpcclient $> querydominfo

+# Using enum4linux
+enum4linux -P 172.16.5.5
+enum4linux-ng -P 172.16.5.5 -oA ilfreight

+# Using Enumerating Null Session - from Windows | see the differenct responses for differnet usernames.
+net use \\DC01\ipc$ "" /u:""
+net use \\DC01\ipc$ "password" /u:guest
+net use \\DC01\ipc$ "password" /u:guest

 # Uses ldapsearch to enumerate the password policy in a target Windows domain from a Linux-based host.
 ldapsearch -h 172.16.5.5 -x -b "DC=INLANEFREIGHT,DC=LOCAL" -s sub "*" | grep -m 1 -B 10 pwdHistoryLength